 Meanwhile, in a large wide mixing bowl place the flour and salt.
-Once the yeast has been activated, make a well in the middle of the flour and keep the rest of milk aside.
+Once the yeast has been activated, make a well in the middle of the flour, mold the yeast in, and keep the rest of milk aside.

 Stir in 1 whole egg and start kneading a dough.
 When it becomes a homogenous crumbly texture, pour in the yoghurt.

 Take a solid spatula and beat The Dough from the bottom until you get a smooth elastic dough.

 The dough shouldn’t be thick like a pizza dough, nor liquid like a pancake batter.
 Somewhere in between.
 If it is too thick, add more milk and knead some more.

 Sprinkle with flour and cover with a clean cloth.
 Let it rise in a warm place for about 1 hour.